tslocke/hobo/README.markdown

  - There are more conventions added by rails.
 Mainly the lazy lookup/automatic skin scoping http://guides.rubyonrails.org/i18n.html -> 4.1.4.
 This would lead to other scoping conventions.
 Maybe this should be considered later.

  - Automatic inflections are no real use.
 (Just stay with the english defaults in most cases ;)) or use specific translation keys.

- - <def tag="t"> didn't work :( Maybe someone else can dig into this.

  - No tests yet